Best Known For

 Answer questions and see how you rank against other players.Play Now

-Journalist.
-Born Charles Peete Rose Jr. on January 5, 1942 in Henderson, North Carolina.
+Journalist Charles Peete Rose, Jr. was born on January 5, 1942, in Henderson, North Carolina.
 After graduating from high school, Rose entered Duke University as a premed student.
 During college, an internship with a senator got Rose interested in politics, and he eventually earned an A.B. in history and a J.D. from Duke's School of Law.